Saturday, March 15, 2025

 During these...meetings I am quite reluctant to deem classes, it sometimes it feels like I barely get a word in edgewise.
 Today she had told me she wasn’t going to stay the whole time so it seemed even more rushed on her part, to tell me all these weird and differently shocking things.
 And unless I interrupt her (and even then she looks offended and STARTS BACK WHERE SHE LEFT OFF LIKE I HAD NEVER SAID ANYTHING IN THE FIRST PLACE) and anyway… She made a whole big deal about describing in detail what empathy is—putting yourself in someone else’s shoes—and then asks me about it and I’m like but of course, because that’s how I actually feel about everything.
 What if that was you?
 I wanted to ask her if she ever thought about that lady that in last week’s story whom she claimed to have thrown the marker at her head, but I didn’t because I figured it wasn’t very nice to point out other’s bad behavior.
 Not only are you a grown up motherfucker, but you should actually know more than I fucking do on this subject if it is your goddamn job to be able to teach other people to do it.
 I honestly don’t know what to make of it.

 Unusually preoccupied with fire, as always, she brings up her daughter has taught another small child how to light a lighter and that’s how that whole brother lighting the back porch on fire story started.
 And I had said that Steven had taught them at the 4th of July.
 But maybe it was really only Bella and maybe Addison who didn’t know?
-I’m not completely sure but that’s not the most important thing because, and she’s said this at least once before, if not multiple times as a passing comment, but she keeps saying that all kids are bad.
+They were able to light sparklers for the holiday and seemed excited to be able to do it!
+I’m not completely sure which kids learned to use a lighter and when, but that’s not the most important thing because, and she’s said this at least once before, if not multiple times as a passing comment, but she keeps saying that all kids are bad.
 And today I just couldn’t let that go.
 I did say something.
 I said that I don’t really believe that because I was the kid who didn’t want to ruffle feathers, cause problems, get into trouble, be the reason that there is unnecessary conflict.
-This lead to me saying that I would rather just avoid any sort of conflict or whatever with seeing the same MH provider as my children.
+This lead to me saying that I would rather just avoid any sort of conflict or whatever with seeing the same therapy provider as my children.
 (Why would I change something again if it's unnecessary?)
 I don’t get it, but anyway, I told her that I had stopped seeing the therapist here mainly because she would cancel a lot at the last minute and that me and one of the kids had the same therapist for a little bit but that I had to stop seeing them because I needed to be more consistent with when I was being seen.
 I never had a chance to tell the lady that my actual past therapist was always ill too, and I knew that, which is why I wasn’t angry about the situation, but I didn’t get to comment on any of that at all, of course.
 Not only that, but the fact that she immediately went on a whole rant about turning in someone (look it was confusing because she was talking about two different things and then she switched in the middle and I just don’t ask questions if I can help it BECAUSE IT’S QUICKER) to their staff manager or some shit like that because they had kept cancelling client’s appointments and she “wasn’t doing her job” and my comment, which I have said before and I will say it again, if you can’t be kind to the people that you are serving as part of your position, be it teacher, doctor, or literally any other profession where you interact with other people at any time, if you can’t have the decency to both be competent at your job and also be prepared to learn new things, ask for help, be humble when you don’t know something, let someone correct you while doing something incorrectly to show you the proper way…OR if, in any of those situations, or any other situation that has to do with your job you can’t NOT ACT LIKE A COMPLETELY DERANGED PSYCHO then WHY ON GOD’S FUCKING EARTH WOULD YOU TAKE SUCH AN IMPORTANT, PEOPLE-CENTRIC POSITION!?!?!?!

 [Side Note: Like, I don’t care how many times that you tell me that serial killers play in candles, I’m still gonna pour hot wax right out onto this table glass whenever I feel like it and make a little wax sculpture out of it JUST BECAUSE I WANT TO!!!]

-And the truth of it is that a lot of there pressure to remain in a job that you're neither good at or qualified for is that we live in a capitalist society.
+And the truth of it is that a lot of the pressure to remain in a job that you're neither good at or qualified for is that we live in a capitalist society.
 Because what I am really hearing is that this lady is struggling.
 And not just in her personal life.
 It really seems like she is struggling to also understand what it takes to be a "professional" at work.
 (Believe me, I know exactly what it takes, I am just unwilling to do it for any amount of money--corporate ass-kissing will never be something that I secretly yearn for) I believe I said that in my other post (not the very last one, I was a little hangry, I will admit, while writing that last one), and that she, like me and everyone else, probably needs some therapy or a friend in which to confide.
 Probably a job or even--dare I say it--a CAREER change?!?!
 Possibly some more job training, education, and an etiquette lesson.
 I have a list.
 But that is neither here nor there.
 This is the job she has and she has to go to it every day so that she can raise her own children, however poorly she likes.
 I decided that I didn’t want to do that kind of thing as a job.
 No office, no boss, no quota, no baseline.
 People I meet and help in my life aren’t a quota to meet, a baseline to hit.
 When I commit myself to helping someone, I usually do it simply out of the goodness of my heart, because to NOT do it —whatever the sometimes small and simple kind task may be—would pain my heart so and weigh on my soul.

 I guess I just keep coming back to the help not being worth getting sometimes.
 The hoops that you have to jump through to receive the bare minimum help in a situation in which you haven’t ever lived before...
 Of course you’re going to trust that whoever has come claiming to be able to help you will be capable of doing so.
 But.
 Don’t sit in my tiny kitchen and tell me that all children are bad.
 A person who says that all children are bad must truly be a non-empathetic and especially non-clairvoyant asshole.
 All children are tiny clones of the people around them.
 The learn what they see, they say things that they hear, they do things that they see other people doing.
 They know what is ingrained in their genes from before they were born because of the trauma of their lineage.
 Pick up a journal article and read some cutting-edge science.
 Do anything to educate yourself on any of the things that you should not only already have an extensive knowledge of, but should also always be staying abreast of for the sake of always knowing the latest advancements in your field.
 But, please, for the love of God, do not blame these little children for their environments and do not label them all bad.